Scope of Work

 - Conduct statistical analysis.

-- Help the investigator interpret results.
+- Work with the study team to interpret results.

 - Participate in the preparation of manuscripts and/or abstracts by drafting the statistical methods section and the results section (including tables and figures) and by reviewing other sections to make sure the analysis results are appropriately interpreted.